binchensun/fasr-website/content/science/science-use-cases.md

 1. [Mapping Coronal Magnetic Fields During Solar Eruptions](https://docs.google.com/document/d/1Uu0j3USGtATwUuwSvio0rISWBf9U6qFrp7cLNUfen8k/edit?usp=drive_link)
 2. [Investigation of compact transient structures in the low corona](https://docs.google.com/document/d/1N6zXcH_lQILgMNyZx5PYeZtVcf018SD7/edit?usp=sharing&ouid=116534824968148255658&rtpof=true&sd=true)

-We encourage contributions across the full spectrum of heliosphysics, from foundational plasma physics to operational space weather forecasting.
+We encourage contributions across the full spectrum of heliophysics, from foundational plasma physics to operational space weather forecasting.
 Contributors are not expected to develop all technical details independently--**the FASR team and Science Working Groups can assist, particularly in translating science goals into observational and instrumental requirements**.
 Your input will help ensure that FASR is designed to address the most compelling scientific questions of the coming decades.

 ---